akpw/batch-mp-tools/README.md

         |- 03 Bach, Johann Sebastian French Suite 5 In G Major, BWV816 3 Sarabande.m4a
       |-/_Art
     6 files, 3 folders

     Proceed? [y/n]:
 ```
 An important detail here, by default Renamer is visualizing the targeted changes and asking for permission to proceed before actually doing anything.

 [Tagger](https://github.com/akpw/batch-mp-tools#tagger) manages media metadata, such as tags and artwork.
 Setting those in selected media file over multiple nested directories now becomes a breeze, with just a few simple commands working uniformly over almost any imaginable media formats.
-While being simple at its core, Tagger also provides support for advanced metadata manipulation such as regexp-based replace, template processing, etc. For example, to set the title tag to respective file name followed by the values of track and tracktotal tags:
+While easy to use, Tagger also supports advanced metadata manipulation such as regexp-based replace, template processing, etc. For example, to set the title tag to respective file name followed by the values of track and tracktotal tags:
 ```
     $ tagger -r -in '*BWV816 1*' -ad set --title '$filename, $track of $tracktotal' Targeted after processing: